 Ligeti’s Atmosphères as a Musical Foreshadowing of Stanley Kubrick’s 2001: A Space Odyssey.
 Introduction.
 “First in Cologne in 1957 and later during my long stay in Vienna in the ’60s, I gradually evolved a musical style in which I abandoned structures conceived in terms of bars, melodies, lines and conventional forms.
-In this respect my … Continue reading Ligeti’s Atmosphères as a Musical Foreshadowing of Kubrick’s 2001- Part 1 (Introduction)
+In this respect my first two orchestral works, Apparitions and Atmosphères, are the most … Continue reading Ligeti’s Atmosphères as a Musical Foreshadowing of Kubrick’s 2001- Part 1 (Introduction)

 Nostalgia can manifest in many forms at the cinema.
 Sometimes it can be overt, sometimes it can be unconscious but film is most definitely the medium to explore its inner workings.
-A number of films have recently used sound, not just in an interesting way, but as a major part of the narrative and character … Continue reading Silence (Pat Collins, 2012) – Landscape and Nostalgia.
+A number of films have recently used sound, not just in an interesting way, but as a major part of the narrative and character focus whilst touching upon nostalgia.
+These range from the superb … Continue reading Silence (Pat Collins, 2012) – Landscape and Nostalgia.

 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Home Viewing of Blue and New Reception Possibilities.
 “Say you were struck down tomorrow, what would your monument be?” – Dr Mathew Herbert.
 “Oh nothing, because film disappears, thank God.” – Derek Jarman (1993, p.117) There is an unstated irony within this essay in the fact that this writer has never been able to experience Blue in … Continue reading The Problematic Reception of Derek Jarman’s Blue – Part 5 (Home Viewings and Conclusions)

 This article contains spoilers.
 Though drenched in visual complexities and sharp, hap-hazard editing, Ingmar Bergman’s Persona (1966) is film that is aurally interesting as it is exhilarating to view.
 Its opening segment of film footage from all corners of cinematic life, spliced together to form a montage of passing thoughts and nightmares, is actually a beautifully put together piece of sound editing as well.
 This … Continue reading Persona (1966) – Consequences of a Silent World (Ingmar Bergman)